Skip to main content

 It may be, but treat it as a risk question, not a guarantee.
 In Illinois, one framework asks whether the written record shows offer, acceptance, consideration, identifiable material terms, and mutual assent.
 Enforceability still depends on jurisdiction, contract type, and evidence quality.
 Send one final confirmation email with all final terms and ask for direct written acceptance you can retain.

-There is no single rule in this source set that applies across all jurisdictions.
-For cross-border work, start by clarifying which jurisdiction’s law will govern the agreement and get local legal guidance for the contract type.
+There is no single rule that applies across all jurisdictions.
+For cross-border work, start by clarifying which jurisdiction's law will govern the agreement and get local legal guidance for the contract type.
 A governing law clause can reduce ambiguity, but it does not cure weak terms or weak evidence.
 Keep a clean written record of parties, terms, and acceptance.

 There is no universal minimum list that works in every jurisdiction, so use this as a practical baseline and verify local rules.
-Make sure the record clearly captures both parties’ full legal business names, scope that defines what “done” looks like, offer and acceptance, consideration, identifiable material terms, and mutual assent.
-In Illinois, this source set also notes that certain contract types must be in writing under the Statute of Frauds.
-It also states that, effective July 1, 2024, engagements of $500 or more in a 120-day period require a written contract and payment within 30 days of service completion.
+Make sure the record clearly captures both parties' full legal business names, scope that defines what “done” looks like, offer and acceptance, consideration, identifiable material terms, and mutual assent.
+In Illinois, certain contract types must be in writing under the Statute of Frauds.
+Effective July 1, 2024, engagements of $500 or more in a 120-day period require a written contract and payment within 30 days of service completion.
 Compare your template to this checklist, then confirm jurisdiction-specific requirements before relying on it.

-This source set does not establish a universal rule for digital products under a $500 “goods” threshold.
-Classification can be jurisdiction-specific and fact-specific.
+Classification of digital products under a $500 “goods” threshold can be jurisdiction-specific and fact-specific.
 The safer path is to document the deal in writing regardless of classification arguments.
 Put parties, scope, deliverables, payment terms, and acceptance in one written agreement.

 The biggest risk is proof.
 Without documentation, proving terms can be nearly impossible, and the risk goes up when scope or payment changes were never captured in writing.
 Send a same-day recap of terms and get a clear written acceptance reply.